Principles of Ergonomics: Designing with User Comfort in Mind

 ergonomic principles

+Figure 4.
 Held items should be designed to fit with the comfort zone.

 4- Reduce Excessive Motion

 This principle aims to reduce the amount of motion spent while dealing with the design.
 The motion refers to any movement applied using the figures, wrist, or other parts of the body.
-One of the examples of applying this principle is the usage of screwdriver.
+One of the examples of applying this principle is the usage of screwdrivers.
 The electric screwdriver is designed to reduce hand motion during usage.

 5- Reduce Static Load

 Static load refers to the position where the person stays in the same position or holds something for a long time.
 This load create discomfort fatigue.
-If the product requires the consumer to stand still for a long time such as holding a specific tool, a fixture solution needs to be applied in order to eliminate the need to hold the object.
+If the product requires the consumer to stand still for a long time, such as holding a specific tool, a fixture solution needs to be applied in order to eliminate the need to hold the object.

 ergonomics principles